Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 What is a Facet Block (Selective Nerve Root Block)?

 Facet joints are paired joints on the side of the midline at each level of the spine.
-A facet block is a procedure in which a needle is placed into the facet joint under imaging guidance for the nerve root block injection of a local anesthetic and/or steroid.
+A facet block or selective nerve root block is a procedure in which a needle is placed into the facet joint under imaging guidance for the nerve root block injection of a local anesthetic and/or steroid.
 A facet joint injection may be performed at one or multiple levels and on one or both sides (right/left) of the spine.
 Franklin Moser, MD, Director of Neuroradiology, heads our team of imaging physicians, nurses and technologists who specialize in this procedure.

 Why Has My Doctor Ordered a Facet Block?